The usage fee will be charged based on your use of Kii Cloud. This topic explains how the usage is calculated.

 The size of JSON format data stored as key-value pairs of objects is not counted as data usage.
 However, it is not recommended to split your data into multiple pieces and store them as multiple objects, though it is doable.
 The reason is because this approach would consume multiple API calls for data upload.
 Handling large data as object bodies is also recommended from the performance aspect.
 Note that the JSON format data has the size limit of 65534 characters per object.
 The size limit of key-value pairs per object is the same for any fee plans.

 The API calls mean the Kii Cloud REST APIs being executed.
 The number of calls is counted per month.
 The number is reset to 0 at the beginning of each month.

 If you are using the client SDK, you can estimate the number of API calls by checking if the APIs make the network accesses.
 In some cases, calling a single SDK's API executes multiple REST API calls.
 Here are a couple of examples:

 - A user registration will consume one REST API call for the user registration and another REST API call for the user login.

 - If you change multiple ACLs at once, the corresponding number of REST API calls will be consumed.

 If you want to reduce the number of REST API calls, it is essential to keep the number of SDK's API execution that will trigger the network access minimum (this will also contribute to improving the performance).
-Here are a couple of hints that might help you:
+Here is a couple of hints that might help you: